Richard Feynman: Early life

-Feynman was born on May 11, 1918, in New York City, to Lucille, a homemaker, and Melville Arthur Feynman, a sales manager.
+Feynman was born on May 11, 1918, in Queens, New York City, to Lucille, a homemaker, and Melville Arthur Feynman, a sales manager for uniforms.
 Feynman's father was born into a Jewish family in Minsk, Russian Empire, and immigrated with his parents to the United States at the age of five.
 Feynman's mother was born in the United States into a Jewish family.
 Lucille's father had emigrated from Poland, and her mother also came from a family of Polish immigrants.
 She trained as a primary school teacher but married Melville in 1917, before taking up a profession.
 Richard was a late talker and did not speak until after his third birthday.
 As an adult, he spoke with a New York accent strong enough to be perceived as an affectation or exaggeration, so much so that his friends Wolfgang Pauli and Hans Bethe once commented that Feynman spoke like a "bum".

 The young Feynman was heavily influenced by his father, who encouraged him to ask questions to challenge orthodox thinking, and who was always ready to teach Feynman something new.
 From his mother, he gained the sense of humor that he had throughout his life.
 As a child, he had a talent for engineering, maintained an experimental laboratory in his home, and delighted in repairing radios.
 This radio repairing was probably the first job Feynman had, and during this time he showed early signs of an aptitude for his later career in theoretical physics, when he would analyze the issues theoretically and arrive at the solutions.
 When he was in grade school, he created a home burglar alarm system while his parents were out for the day running errands.

 When Richard was five, his mother gave birth to a younger brother, Henry Phillips, who died at age four weeks.
 Four years later, Richard's sister Joan was born and the family moved to Far Rockaway, Queens.
 Though separated by nine years, Joan and Richard were close, and they both shared a curiosity about the world.
 Though their mother thought women lacked the capacity to understand such things, Richard encouraged Joan's interest in astronomy, taking her to see the aurora borealis in Far Rockaway.
 As an astrophysicist, Joan would help to explain what caused the northern lights.